henniggroup/GASP-python/docs/usage.md

 The optional keyword **max_num_atoms** within the **random** block specifies the maximum number of atoms allowed in the randomly generated structures.
 Defaults to 6 plus the value of **min_num_atoms** in [Constraints](#constraints) or the value of **max_num_atoms** in [Constraints](#constraints), whichever is smaller.
 The value given here must lie in the range defined by the values of **min_num_atoms** and **max_num_atoms** in [Constraints](#constraints) (including the endpoints).

+The optional keyword **allow_endpoints** within the **random** block specifies whether the randomly generated structures are allowed to have compositions equivalent to the endpoints of the composition space.
+Defaults to True, and is only used for phase diagram searches.

 The optional keyword **volumes_per_atom** within the **random** block specifies how to scale the volumes (per atom) of the randomly generated structures.
 In particular, the volume of a random structure is scaled to the sum of the volumes of the atoms within the structure, where the volume (in cubic Angstroms) of each atom type is given after its chemical symbol.
 If the volume for an atom type is not given, the value computed from the elemental ground state structure listed on [materials project](https://materialsproject.org/) is used.
 This is the default behavior.

 For fixed composition searches, the entire **InitialPopulation** block is optional.
 If not specified, it defaults to this: